The renegade trend of Delta-8 THC products derived from hemp is under threat as state governments are making it illegal.

 In addition, hemp operators manufacturing Delta-8 THC will be barred from certifying products through the U.S. Hemp Authority.

-The cannabis or hemp plant is not only very versatile, but it also has many fascinating chemicals that have not been studied due to federal prohibition.
+The cannabis or hemp plant is very versatile.
+It also has many fascinating chemicals that have not been studied due to federal prohibition.
 Since they were not studied, it was easy to extract a unique chemical derived from hemp and market products that contained it, in the fashion that hemp-derived CBD became popular.

-It was only a matter of time before this happened, given that hemp is not supposed to get you high and products that get you high were being sold.
+It was only a matter of time before this happened.
+That’s given that hemp is not supposed to get you high and products that get you high were being sold.

-Many companies that expected CBD and hemp to be a boom were disappointed when many farmers had to destroy crops that were “hot” or contained more than the ridiculously low .03 percent Delta-9 THC.
+Many companies that expected CBD and hemp to boom were disappointed.
+Many farmers had to destroy ” hot ” crops or contained more than the ridiculously low .03 percent Delta-9 THC.
 However, combined with COVID, many entrepreneurs were willing to take the risk on Delta 8-THC.

-Many were also disappointed that the FDA said that CBD could not be sold as a nutritional supplement and has no health benefits, despite the many anecdotes to the contrary.
+Many were also disappointed that the FDA said that CBD could not be sold as a nutritional supplement and has no health benefits.
+That is despite the many anecdotes to the contrary.
 That left a lot of hemp with little demand.